w3c/wai-curricula/content/designer/navigation-design.md

 Optional ideas to assess knowledge:

 * Practical &mdash; Give students a specific web page inside a website and ask them to provide appropriate indications about the page location with respect to the entire website.
 Assess how students balance the use of text and visual cues, breadcrumb trails, and descriptive titles and headings.
-* Practical &mdash; Present students with a website and ask them to provide descriptive titles that identify each of the pages and describe what they are about.
+* Practical &mdash; Give students a website and ask them to provide descriptive titles that identify each of the pages and describe what they are about.
 Assess how students provide clear and descriptive page titles.

 {% include excol.html type="end" %}